-You earn 3 ThankYou points per US$ spent on travel, 2 points/$ for dining and entertainment and 1 point/$ for everyting else.
-The earnings rate in the travel category is great – at 5.1 cents/$ and still good at 1.7cents/$ in the basic category!
-As a CitiGold customer, you get an annual 15% bonus on points earned, increasing the value to almost 6 cents/$!
+You earn 5 ThankYou points per US$ spent on air travel and at restaurants, 3 points/$ for hotels and cruises and 1 point/$ for everyting else.
+The earnings rate for air and dining is great – at 8.5 cents/$ and still good at 1.7cents/$ in the basic category!

 - Redeem ThankYou Points for gift cards, merchandise, cash